KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 It may feel "simpler" on some level, as you don't really need to think about how to map a database design to an in-memory representation;
-However, as we see here, this lack of forethought inevitably leads to complexity.
+however, as we see here, this lack of forethought inevitably leads to complexity.

 ### Further Improvements

 It was left unspecified if overlapping contracts are permitted, only that gaps aren't permitted.
-As it happens, this *was* a desirable constraint for this application and it was omitted from the first version of the article because the best solution is less clear cut.
+As it happens, this *was* a desirable constraint for this application and it was omitted from the first version of the article because the best solution is not clear cut.

 A simple solution is to enforce this by using an 'excludes' constraint in the database.
-This is perfectly acceptable, but also irrelevant to this article.
+This is perfectly acceptable.

 A more interesting way of doing this is to allow for overlapping contracts in the write model, but flatten them in a projection for the read model.
 A fixed contract is